KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index-2024.md

   - Comments on field pad submissions will be made soon.
   - Discussions and sharing of each homework component.
   - Connections of class ideas to the city
-  - **Prompt 1 in your Field Pads: Identify a problem that you have experienced here and think of ways how technology might possibly help.**
+  - **Prompt 1: Identify a problem that you have experienced here and think of ways how technology might possibly help.**
 - Watch and discuss [Biz Latin Hub: Why do Business in Argentina?](https://www.youtube.com/watch?v=Dk9tL9o36oo&ab_channel=BizLatinHub)
+- Ask hotel owner, Fabricio, about how Argentines store value to deal with hyper-inflation.
-  - **Prompt 2 in your Field Pads: What is the Problem/Entrepreneurial Opportunity for the Biz Latin Hub?**
+- ~~Prompt 2: in your [Tech Innovation Field Pads](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing): What is the Problem/Entrepreneurial Opportunity for the Biz Latin Hub?~~
 - Introduction to the [Business Model Canvas](https://docs.google.com/spreadsheets/d/1TtkrIn4-PHvUt24_4VRo8_K_21mst0Ky-tNDHTUqn0A/edit?usp=sharing)
 - Discussion of Value Propositions:
   - Which one of our customer’s problems are we helping to solve?
   - What bundles of products and services are we offering to each Customer Segment?
   - Which customer needs are we satisfying?
   - Application to [Biz Latin Hub: Why do Business in Argentina?](https://www.youtube.com/watch?v=Dk9tL9o36oo&ab_channel=BizLatinHub)
-  - **Prompt 3 in your Field Pads: What are the Value Propositions for the Biz Latin Hub?**
+  - Discussion: What are the Value Propositions for the Biz Latin Hub?
 - Discussion of homework and what brainstorming is.

 **Day 2: Field Work:**